xavierjs/GLTFARMetadata/README.md

 ### The tracked object

 ### Rigid transform
-If the tracked object is not deformable, it has to be positionned, oriented and scaled accordingly to the pose estimation standards.
+The tracked object has to be positionned, oriented and scaled accordingly to the pose estimation.

 The mesh is associated with a label, called `ARTRACKTYPE` to specify which tracker could work with this object.